CephBlockPool CRD

 : Sets any parameters listed to the given pooltarget_size_ratio:

-gives a hint (%) to Ceph in terms of expected consumption of the total cluster capacity of a given pool, for more info see the ceph documentationcompression_mode
+gives a hint (%) to the Ceph PG autoscaler in terms of expected consumption of the total cluster capacity of a given pool, for more info see the ceph documentationcompression_mode

 ,passive